Shradaya/youtube_DW/docs/requirement_gathering.md

 The following business requirements were identified:

-* We should be able to know the following:
+We should be able to know the following:
-* Which video stayed on the trending list for multiple days in a row.
 * Which youtuber/channel has been consistently providing trending videos.
 * Which category of video has been most liked in different countries.
 * Which country has the highest number of viewers.
 * Audience involvement with the youtuber.
 * If there are any trending videos which have been removed.
 * Time that a video took to arrive in the trending list after upload.
+* Video which has been trending in multiple countries

 Possible Requirement
 * Date of trending/ period of trending